Life of Constantine: Credibility

 Eusebius's apologetic glorification of Constantine has led scholars to question the credibility of his work: already in the 5th century AD, Christian historian Socrates Scholasticus wrote that Eusebius was "more intent on the rhetorical finish of his composition and the praises of the Emperor, than on an accurate statement of facts".
 Indeed, while many accept the work as generally reliable, few modern scholars claim that the text is not without its question marks, especially in regards to the motives and biases of Eusebius.

 Eusebius consistently neglects relevant information to portray Constantine in a favorable light.
 He also engages in the politicization of several topics in the work, most notably the campaign against Licinius and the Council of Nicaea.
 In the former case, Eusebius engages in the tarnishing of Licinius’ reputation, painting him a supporter of pagans and a truce breaker, both claims that are historically dubious.

 Eusebius was himself a participating member of the Council of Nicaea and his motivations in writing on the matter in which he was an active participant must be approached with caution.
 Eusebius also takes great pain in describing himself as very close to the Emperor, when in fact, the opposite is most likely.
 Timothy Barnes notes that Eusebius and Constantine meeting in person was a rare occurrence, as Eusebius did not reside near the capital, nor did he have special access to Constantine, as he claims in Life of Constantine.
 Rather, Barnes claims that before the Council of Nicaea, Eusebius might have seen the Emperor once, in a large crowd of people.
 It wasn't until 25 years later that Eusebius would meet the Emperor, at the Council of Nicaea.
 After the Council however, personal contact was sporadic at best.
 Even letter exchanges between the two were infrequent.
 It is clear that Eusebius was not the courtier he had painted himself as in Life of Constantine.

 Historical significance

 Life of Constantine remains the most important work for examining the reign of Constantine.
-Only a select amount of pagan accounts of the reign exist or have been discovered, with only one pagan panegyric known to exist.
+Only a select number of pagan accounts of the reign exist or have been discovered, with only one pagan panegyric known to exist.
 While Eusebius does have a clear pro-Christian bias, Life of Constantine also provides several insightful secular matters that have not been discovered outside of the work.
 However, despite its modern significance, Life of Constantine was widely obscure in the 4th and 5th centuries, and did not reach popularity until much later in history.